therealmko/bitcoin-ticker/readme.md

 ## 📜 License

-This project is released under the Open Source Non-Commercial License.
-See the LICENSE file for details.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+Please refer to the LICENSE file for further details.